vitek-karas/core-setup/Documentation/design-docs/native-hosting-initialize.md

 It needs to be possible to call this function simultaneously from multiple threads at the same time.
 It also needs to be possible to call this function while there is an active host context created by `hostfxr_initialize_for_app` and running inside the `hostfxr_run_app`.

 The function returns specific return code for the first initialized host context, and a different one for any subsequent one.
 Both return codes are considered "success".
-It's important to communicate which host context is the "first" as that's the only one which will allow setting runtime properties.
+If there already was initialized host context in the process then the returned host context has these limitations:
+* It won't allow setting runtime properties.
+* The initialization will compare the runtime properties from the `.runtimeconfig.json` specified in the `runtime_config_path` with those already set to the runtime in the process
+  * If all properties from the new runtime config are already set and have the exact same values (case sensitive string comparison), the initialization succeeds with no additional consequences.
+(Note that this is the most typical case where the runtime config have no properties in it.)
+  * If there are either new properties which are not set in the runtime or ones which have different values, the initialization will return a special return code - a "warning".
+It's not a full on failure as initialized context will be returned.
+  * In both cases only the properties specified by the new runtime config will be reported on the host context.
+This is to allow host to decide in the "warning" case if it's OK to let the component run or not.
+  * In both cases the returned host context can still be used to get a runtime delegate, the properties from the new runtime config will be ignored (as there's no way to modify those in the runtime).

 ### Inspect and modify host context